terra-money/docs/index.md

 # Terra Docs

 Welcome to the official documentation for Terra, a decentralized public blockchain powering the innovation of money.
+These docs outline the new Terra chain, and will be updated regularly.
+If you are looking for the documentation for Terra Classic, visit the [Terra Classic docs site](https://classic-docs.terra.money/).

 :::::::{grid} 2
 :gutter: 3